March 10, 2019 – 10:02 AM

 The stepmother never stepped in the kitchen because the stepmother had some Merlin-forsaken service bell that could be heard throughout the entire estate.

-“Actually, I was just about to make some farmer’s cheese for the salad,” he said.
+“Actually, I was just about to make some farmer’s cheese for the salad,”

 He wasn’t, but better the family not feel they were imposing.
 It was a quick solution and a good indicator that he’d better start making use of the cellar soon.
 Thankfully, they still had a decent amount of milk stocked for the night.
 He put a pot on the stove, poured the milk and sprinkled some salt in.